pointwise/CreateFromAnalyticFunction/README.md

 The analytic surfaces and curves are defined by a custom script containing one or more *well known* callback funtions.
-These callback funtions are responsible for returning the xyz point correspionding to the UV values passed to the callback.
+These callback funtions are responsible for returning the xyz point corresponding to the UV values passed to the callback.

 * `proc computeSurfacePoint { u v }`
 * `proc computeSurfacePoint { u v minUV maxUV }`